 Concussion Impact and Hit Sensors

 The day when real-time monitoring of head impact exposure in football and other contact and collision sports becomes commonplace is closer at hand than one might think.
-With an increasing number of helmet sensor products in this rapidly evolving field are already on, or about to come to, the market, here are just a few.
+With an increasing number of impact sensor products in this rapidly evolving field already on, or about to come to, the market, here are just a few.

 For a product guide to impact sensors, click here.